Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 <br/>
 <p align="center">
     <img
      alt="On the left, we have the interoperability between dataframe libraries through `pandas` which is a implementation dependency.
-On the right, we have the interoperability through the Dataframe interchange API which an abstract dependency" src="/images/2021/10/dataframe-api-cudf/design_comparison.jpg">
+On the right, we have the interoperability through the dataframe interchange API which an abstract dependency" src="/images/2021/10/dataframe-api-cudf/design_comparison.jpg">
-    <i>Design comparison without and with the Dataframe interchange protocol API </i>
+    <i>Design comparison without and with the dataframe interchange protocol API </i>
 </p>
 <br/>